tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Unlike most of the other Chinese teams at TI10, this roster was *not* frantically cobbled together in late 2020.
-Instead, it was a slow, methodical process that has had these five players together since late 2019.
+Instead, it was a slow, methodical process that has had these five players together since September 2019.

 **How was their DPC year?** 1100 Points